Hugh Franklin (suffragist): Early life

 Hugh Franklin was born to Arthur Ellis Franklin and Caroline Franklin (née Jacob), the fourth of six children.
 The Franklin family was a prominent member of the Anglo-Jewish "cousinhood", and the family was well-off and well-connected.
 Hugh's uncles included the Liberal politicians Sir Leonard Franklin, Sir Stuart Samuel and Herbert Samuel, 1st Viscount Samuel.

 Hugh was educated at Clifton College and, on graduation in 1908, he moved to Gonville and Caius College, Cambridge to read engineering.
 However, on finishing his first year of study, Hugh made several moves that would ultimately lead to his estrangement from his father.
 Firstly, he wrote his father a letter, declaring his agnosticism and rejecting the Jewish faith.
 Secondly, he attended a speech by Emmeline Pankhurst and her daughter Christabel on the topic of women's suffrage.
 Finally, he abandoned his studies in engineering and began to read economics and sociology instead.
 He became an active member of the Women's Social and Political Union, the Young Purple White and Green Club and the Men’s Political Union for Women’s Enfranchisement.
 Hugh left Cambridge for a while to promote the WSPU in London – on his return, he did not put his heart into his studies and missed his examinations.
 By June 1910, he had abandoned university altogether.

-Although his religious views had led his father to disown him, the family ties were still strong enough that Herbert Samuel, at that point Postmaster General, decided to offer Hugh a position as a private secretary to Matthew Nathan, Secretary of the General Post Office.
+Although his religious views had led his father to disown him, the family ties were still strong enough that Herbert Samuel, at that point Postmaster General, decided to offer Hugh a position as a private secretary to Sir Matthew Nathan, Secretary of the General Post Office.
 Hugh took the position reluctantly.
 It was not to last long, however.